 Berkeley’s Little Farm is a fantastic and free working farm in the beautiful Tilden Nature Area and it’s open daily.
 For the price of a stalk of celery, you can get up-close-and-personal with cows, pigs, chickens, bunnies, and more.

 Do you (or your small child) have an attention span too short for the zoo?
 Would you prefer not to pay an arm and a leg for admission to find yourself leaving after 20 minutes?
 The Little Farm is here for you, and yes, it’s FREE.
 No pressure, no fuss, easy-peasy.
 Stay for a while, or leave when the celery runs out.

 Follow the signs for the Nature Center on the Marin end of the sprawling Tilden Park (not the Steam Trains end of the park).
-Park in the lot.
+Park in the large lot.
 Enjoy running around the big field or playing on the playground structure before or after your farm experience.

-- New bathroom and paths now available.
+- Clean bathrooms and paths are available.

 Still have energy after your visit to the farm?
 There is a brief hike around Jewel Lake that preschoolers love.
 Be warned: It’s a bit much for toddlers and not stroller-friendly.